nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/QpK99s9uheM/index.md

 source: youtube

 ---
 {{< youtube QpK99s9uheM >}}

-# Is a scrum master an agile project manager?

  #shorts #shortsvideo #agile doesn't have a #projectmanager role and neither does #scrum.
 Sometimes, people think a #scrummaster is an #agileprojectmanager but they aren't.
 They perform a completely different role.
 Martin Hinshelwood explains.

 About NKD Agility